ultrapancake/Project-Bullpen/README.md

 * Analyze their current resources against current projects or potential opportunities/leads.
 * Determine, on a timescale, where all resources are deployed, where additional resources are needed (new hires), or where too many resources are "riding the bench."

 ---
-### Project Bullpen Access

-Click here to create your [MovieMate](https://bootcampmoviemate.herokuapp.com/) account and start sharing your favorite movies with your mates!

----
 ### APIs